makersacademy/CV/README.md

 # Bill Muxworthy

-I am a graduate of Makers where I’ve been immersed in test-driven approaches to writing well-written and maintainable code.
-I discovered programming after graduating with a BSc in Music Technology and started to build some websites with HTML and CSS and playing with Codewars.
+I am a graduate of [Makers Academy](https://makers.tech), where I’ve been immersed in test-driven approaches to writing well-written and maintainable code.
+I discovered programming after graduating with a BSc in Music Technology and started to build some websites with HTML and CSS and testing my abilities on sites like Codewars and HackerRank.
 Through this, I discovered a craft I want to learn everything about while contributing to a wider tech team and product.

 ###### Languages I've worked with:
 Ruby, JavaScript (ES5 and ES6), HTML, CSS, SQL, Python, React Native, ERB, Haskell